zalzah00/dsai_1.4/quiz.md

 ### Q10: How can you rename a column in SQL?

--A. Using the RENAME keyword.
+- A. Using the RENAME keyword.
--B. Using the AS keyword.
+- B. Using the AS keyword.
--C. Using the ALIAS keyword.
+- C. Using the ALIAS keyword.
--D. Using the NAME keyword.
+- D. Using the NAME keyword.